Travelling to Asti Wine Region. Secrets behind 'frizzante' wine from Moscato d'Asti DOCG

 Meanwhile, there are some serious statistics behind the Moscato wine as well.
 The grape variety - Muscat A Petit Grains or Moscato Bianco is around a thousand years older than Cabernet Sauvignon.
 It's one of the oldest grapes grown in Piedmont and the modern way of production begun in 1870.

-Vine variety and terroir of Moscato d'Asti DOCG zone
+Grapes and terroir of Moscato d'Asti DOCG zone

 The wine must be made of 100% Moscato Bianco variety.
 The grape is known to be very aromatic and sweet, and highly hunted by bees and birds.
 Many times you might see producers covering their vineyards with nets to protect the harvest.